monix/monix.io/_tut/docs/3x/reactive/observable.md

 ```

 ### switchMap
-Similarly to `mergeMap`, `Observable#switchMap` does not back-pressure on elements from the source stream but it *switches* to the first `Observable` returned by the provided function that will produce an element.
-Then it cancels the other inner streams so there is only one active subscription at the time.
-It makes it safer than `mergeMap` because there is no danger of memory leak but it interrupts ongoing requests if something new arrives.
+Similar to `mergeMap`, `Observable#switchMap` does not back-pressure on elements from the source stream but instead *switches* to the first `Observable` returned by the provided function that will produce an element.
+It then cancels the other inner streams so there is only one active subscription at the time.
+It is safer than `mergeMap` in a way because there is no danger of a memory leak - although, it interrupts ongoing requests if something new arrives.

 <img src="{{ site.baseurl }}public/images/marbles/switch-map.png" align="center" style="max-width: 100%" />